 2. Sloped Parapet Walls

 These parapet walls have a slope that aids in the drainage of rainwater.
 The main reason for installing sloped parapet walls on buildings is to protect the roof from leaks.

 When built on a pitched roof, stepped parapets have star-shaped designs that match the roof’s slope.
 Like old churches and government buildings, those with flat roofs remain flat at the base but are elevated and stepped up at the top.

 Shapes with curved parapets attribute a curve style rather than a straight line.
 The curved parapet gives height to the buildings.
 Smaller homes benefit significantly from this wall style because it gives the impression of more space.

 Why Do We Need a Parapet Wall on Our Roof?

-Parapet walls are required to protect the interior space of the terraces of the buildings, in addition to their vital role in ensuring the safety of the roof’s occupants.
+Parapet walls protect the interior space of the terraces of the buildings.
+Plus, they play a vital role in ensuring the safety of the roof’s occupants.
 Below are some important uses of parapet walls on roofs.

 ● Protection from debris and keeping things from falling from the roof.

 ● When constructed extra thick, it acts as a building’s firewall.

 ● Secures people from accidentally slipping off the rooftops.